zaleelbukhari/Notes/README.md

 ## 🛡️ Security

 User credentials are securely stored in the MySQL database with basic encryption practices.
 Further enhancements will include password hashing and more robust authentication mechanisms.

----

-This description captures the essence of your project while appealing to developers who appreciate a stylish, feature-rich application.